hendram/browserconnsvc/README.md

 node index.js
 ```

-How It Works
+## ⚙️ How It Works

-Backend Request → The service first receives jobs from chunkgeneratorforaimodel.

-Decision Flow:

-Scrape search engine links only 🟣

-Scrape external site (if _external DB is built on TiDB) 🔵
+Every job starts from the **backend (`chunkgeneratorforaimodel`)** and flows through the Puppeteer Service.
+Depending on the type of request, the service decides what to scrape:

+1. 📩 **Receive Job**
+   The backend sends a request to the Puppeteer Service with scraping instructions.

+2. 🔀 **Decision Stage**
+   The service chooses the scraping mode:
+   - 🟣 **Search Engine Mode** → Collects links from [Brave Search](https://search.brave.com).
+   - 🔵 **External Mode** → Scrapes a target URL if `_external` data already exists in **TiDB**.
-Scrape internal company knowledge base 🟢
+   - 🟢 **Internal Mode** → Crawls internal company knowledge base websites.

+3. 📤 **Return Results**
-Return Data → Results are sent back to the backend for further processing.
+   Once scraping is complete, the extracted data is sent back to the backend for processing, storage, or downstream AI models.